dbomoto/MLO_Accounting_app/README.md

 Test 1, if replit contributions is accepted by github Updated the git config file with username and email.
+FAIL.
+Not recognized as my contribution.

 Test 2, if replit contributions is accepted by github Commit via command line, instead of replit
+SUCCESS. added ssh key to replit and github account. but still asks for usernmae password via git.

+Test 3, if replit contributions is accepted by github SSH is ready. see if commit via replit function is accepted not as my contribution.